-Development patterns should seek to minimize traffic impacts by mixing uses or locating compatible uses within walking distance, and by providing interconnected street systems and paths.
+Development patterns should seek to minimize traffic impacts by mixing uses or locating compatible uses within walking distance (i.e. a 5 to 10 minute walk), and by providing interconnected street systems with sidewalks and multi-use paths that provide safe, comfortable and convenient pedestrian routes.